garethjmsaunders/digital-code-style-guide/css/02-file-format.md

-CSS code standards guide
+# CSS code standards guide
+Version 0.2
+Last updated: Tuesday 29 September 2015

-# 1. File format
+# 2. File format

 This section outlines standards for creating and saving CSS files to ensure that they are not affected by encoding or file system differences.
 There is also general information about linking to external CSS files.